gargakshit/kabootar/README.md

 ## Why not XYZ?

-- **ShareIt/Wi-Fi Direct/Nearby Share/AirDrop**: ShareIt was a great app but it requires a direct Wi-Fi connection/Bluetooth and hence devices need to be in a closed viscinity.
+- **SHAREit/Wi-Fi Direct/Nearby Share/AirDrop**: SHAREit was a great app but it requires a direct Wi-Fi connection/Bluetooth and hence devices need to be in a closed viscinity.
 Kabootar is a peer-to-peer framework that will transfer files through local network if the devices is connected to the same network or uses the internet otherwise.

 - **Google Drive/OneDrive/Dropbox**: Google Drive and other cloud services are great but they rely third-party servers and their transfer speeds while Kabootar is a P2P framework.